ohhNFT/fund/README.md

-# OhhNFT Kickstarter Spec
+# OhhNFT Fund Spec

 Copyright © 2024 OhhNFT — All Rights Reserved

-**kickstarter** is a Stargaze smart contract that helps new projects and communities raise money in exchange for early perks, future tokens and virtually anything else.
+**fund** is a Stargaze smart contract that helps new projects and communities raise money in exchange for early perks, future tokens and virtually anything else.

 ## Campaigns

-**kickstarter** is meant to be deployed as a standalone contrarct for each project.
+**fund** is meant to be deployed as a standalone contrarct for each project.
 When creating a new campaign, a project must set an end time no further than 1 year into the future.

 The campaign's information is stored in the configuration of the contract as follows: